Code4Blessings/task-manager/README.md

 4. Send back a 200 response from route handler
 5. Test your work.
 Create new Task App request and upload image

+## Regular Expressions (Regex) -- Regular Expression

+- Check lesson for File Validation

+#### Challenge: Add validation to avatar route

+1. Limit the upload size to 1 MB
+2. Only allow jpg, jpeg, and png
+3. Test your work!
+    - Upload larger files (should fail)
+    - Upload non-images (should fail)

 ## Testing